 Doing the hard work isn’t easy but it doesn’t mean life can’t be fun and joyous, it’s embracing all parts of life both comfortable and uncomfortable.

 Trauma has become the new buzzword, and to be honest this is my biggest pet peeve, when really important topics become oversaturated to the point the meaning gets lost or overblown.
 Don’t let the word scare you or shy away from it.
-I personally prefer to help people and myself focus more on educating myself and others on how our pasts affect our current life and ways you can grow and transform to be in rhythm with who you really are deep inside.
+I personally prefer to help people and myself focus more on educating on how the past effects our current life and ways you can grow and transform to be in rhythm with who you really are deep inside.